bl1231/bilbomd-ui/README.md

 # bilbomd-ui

 `bilbomd-ui` is the frontend GUI for BilboMD.
 It is a Single Page Application [SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA).
-The deploy [instructions](https://github.com/bl1231/bilbomd#2-deploy-the-bilbomd-front-end-ui) are outlined in more detail the [bilbomd](https://github.com/bl1231/bilbomd) repo, and give instructions for using [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/) to deploy a production instance to `https://bilbomd.bl1231.als.lbl.gov`, but if you want to start a development version you can just check this code out and fire it up interactively.
+The deploy [instructions](https://github.com/bl1231/bilbomd#2-deploy-the-bilbomd-front-end-ui) are outlined in more detail the [bilbomd](https://github.com/bl1231/bilbomd) repo, and give instructions for deploying a production instance to `https://bilbomd.bl1231.als.lbl.gov`, but if you want to start a development version you can just check this code out and fire it up interactively.

-## Getting Started with Create React App
+## Getting Started with Vite

-This project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but since CRA seems is no longer maintained I switched to using [Vite](https://vitejs.dev/)
+Although this project was initially bootstrapped with [Create React App](https://github.com/facebook/create-react-app), CRA is no longer maintained and we switched to using [Vite](https://vitejs.dev/).
+Have a look at the Vite documentation to see why we use it.

 ## Available Scripts